 Clothing can empower and project a message not only on the pages of fashion editorials, but in real life, at work, and especially on Capitol Hill.
 Writer Hilary George-Parkin explores the power of dressing and the intentions behind them, from Vice President Kamala Harris’ purple inauguration outfit to the white suffragette suits worn by female representatives of the House.
 Fashion speaks — as do the eclectic clash of prints on the upcycled garments by sustainability-focused brand Collina Strada.
 Designer Hillary Taymour tells writer Leah Faye Cooper that she designs not to sell, but to explore the deepest reach of her creativity, unfiltered and untethered to the status quo.

 Getting lost in the depth of creating and finding beauty, through whichever medium, is an important outlet, especially now.
-If that means taking time in the morning to perfect your fox eyeliner skills or dressing up in a voluminous puff sleeve blouse for your next Zoom meeting, style can be a form of self-care that has the power to lift moods.
+If that means taking time in the morning to perfect your makeup beat or dressing up in a voluminous puff sleeve blouse for your next Zoom meeting, style can be a form of self-care that has the power to lift moods.

 I hope you find a moment of joy in our new space.